HyperCodec/Vanity-Link-Finder/README.md

  Finds vanity links for servers

 ### Directions
+- run
-- just run and check links.json after it is done
+- check links.json after it is done